samin9796/gro-tts/README.md

 ### Setup Configuration

+For the experiments, the following setup has been used.
+It is not necessary to have this exact configuration, however, compatibility between different versions must be ensured.
 - Ubuntu 20.04 LTS
 - Python 3.8.12
 - CUDA version 11.1 (run ```nvcc -V``` to check it)